Legal

 Data that stays on your device

-Your books, reading progress, bookmarks, highlights, library organization, and preferences are stored exclusively on your device.
+Your books, reading progress, bookmarks, highlights, library organization, preferences, and the local record of your unlock entitlement (a flag indicating whether Fablum Unlimited is active on this device) are stored exclusively on your device.
 We have no access to this data and never transmit it to our servers or to any third party.

 We process crash data and performance data solely to maintain and improve the stability and responsiveness of Fablum.
 We have a legitimate interest in ensuring the app works reliably and performs well for all users.
 The processing is limited to technical diagnostic data — crash reports when the app fails, and performance metrics during normal use — does not involve behavioral profiling or tracking, and has minimal impact on your privacy.